 You have not, until now, asked of anything in my name.

 The forty-seventh cantata of the cycle for Rogate.

 Of the seven movements of this dark and austere work only one, the tenor aria, is in a major key.
-The first and last are set in D minor and the spiritual depths this tonality brings out in Bach may be found in the opening movements of C 101 from this cycle, and C109 from the first.
+The first and last are set in D minor and the spiritual depths this tonality has already brought out in Bach may be found in the opening movements of C 101 from this cycle, and C109 from the first.

 But Bach, even when at his most sermonising, has the saving grace of redemptive optimism.
 Seldom, if ever, does he set out merely to depress.
 When he does accentuate the more negative emotions, it is principally in order to contrast fears, concerns, personal tragedy and the burdens of sin with the light and joy of redemption that the Grace of God makes available to us